 How to Cite

 Riemenschneider, Christian: Nach dem Erstcheck: Provenienz / Geschichte erzählen: Ergebnisse der Provenienzforschung in den Museen Alfeld, Duderstadt, Einbeck und Hann.
-Münden, in Andratschke, Claudia and Jachens, Maik (Eds.): Nach dem Erstcheck: Provenienzforschung nachhaltig vermitteln, Heidelberg: arthistoricum.net-ART-Books, 2020 (Veröffentlichungen des Netzwerks Provenienzforschung in Niedersachsen, Volume 1), p.
+Münden, in Andratschke, Claudia and Jachens, Maik (Eds.): Nach dem Erstcheck: Provenienzforschung nachhaltig vermitteln, Heidelberg: arthistoricum.net, 2020 (Veröffentlichungen des Netzwerks Provenienzforschung in Niedersachsen, Volume 1), p.
 26–64. https://doi.org/10.11588/arthistoricum.696.c9991

 License (Chapter)